 The mandir offers a multitude of possibilities for Hindu weddings with as low as 50 guests to a maximum of 500 guests.
 Both the adjoining mandap and forecourt can be adorned as you wish.

 The temple can also be adorned in various ways to make your big day pious and congenial for you and your loved ones.
-Venue decoration, mandap decoration, pure vegetarian food catering are some of the facilities that you can avail from the temple.
+Venue decoration, mandap decoration, and pure vegetarian food catering are some of the facilities that you can avail of from the temple.

-The capacious forecourt with the adjoining temple can accommodate up to 500 guests and equally ideal for intimate or mid-sized weddings.
-The temple offers onsite car parking facility for a maximum of 150 vehicles.
+The capacious forecourt with the adjoining temple can accommodate up to 500 guests and is equally ideal for intimate or mid-sized weddings.
+The temple offers an onsite car parking facility for a maximum of 150 vehicles.

 Relish a relationship for a lifetime, by getting hitched at Mukti Gupteshwar temple, while the qualified Hindu priests will preside over your wedding.